DataDog/datadog-cdk-constructs/src/apigateway/README.md

 ### 1. RestApi parameters (recommended)

 Add Datadog instrumentation headers to your API Gateway request parameters.
-These parameters are applied to every resource.
+These parameters apply to every resource.

 ```typescript
 import { DatadogAPIGatewayRequestParameters } from "datadog-cdk-constructs-v2";